 The executive role of the Chief Operating Officer is to oversee all operational aspects of a company.
 This includes overseeing operations, human resources, and finance departments within an organization and managing budgets.
 The COO ensures that any departmental goals are aligned with corporate strategies by working closely with other executives at every level to set priorities for projects and growth initiatives throughout the year along with reviewing progress on both short-term (monthly) and long-term plans six months ahead before formal review cycles take place quarterly or annually based upon organizational needs.

 The Chief Operating Officer will be saddled with the responsibility of overseeing the overall operations of the organization.
 They will perform a functional oversight on the work of other executive staff members to ensure organizational success.
-The report solely to the Chief Executive Officer (CEO) of the Organization.
+The report is sole to the Chief Executive Officer (CEO) of the Organization.

 "The best recruiting platform on the market!
 VIVAHR allowed us to create a dashboard and applicant experience like no other!!"